 - 2.3.1 The above mentioned changes have represented increasing challenges for service delivery in Derby.
-But the partnership of organisations delivering homelessness services in the city have responded with considerable success and an account of these successes and achievements highlights 'what works' and therefore helps to inform our planning for the future. - ✓ Levels of Statutory Homelessness - 2.3.2 The key change in the preceding period has been a shift from reactive measures at 'crisis point' to a focus on early intervention and prevention. - 2.3.3 These new preventative measures have yielded substantial results in reducing the number of applications and acceptances year on year, as illustrated below:
+But the partnership of organisations delivering homelessness services in Derby have responded with considerable success and an account of these successes and achievements highlights 'what works' and therefore helps to inform our planning for the future. - ✓ Levels of Statutory Homelessness - 2.3.2 The key change in the preceding period has been a shift from reactive measures at 'crisis point' to a focus on early intervention and prevention. - 2.3.3 These new preventative measures have yielded substantial results in reducing the number of applications and acceptances year on year, as illustrated below:

 - 2.3.4 During the five years to 2009 both application and acceptance levels have fallen by over 70%, while repeat homelessness has been eliminated almost entirely.
-The major changes to facilities, structures and policies that have helped bring this about are detailed below. - ✓ Amendments to the Allocations Policy - 2.3.5 The allocations policy was amended in 2007, with a key aim being to prevent people from becoming statutorily homeless. - 2.3.6 The key difference these amendments brought about were to enable applicants from certain susceptible groups to secure accommodation through Derby Homefinder rather than approach as homeless. - 2.3.7 These changes were further reinforced by the staffing changes described below and further measures to prevent homelessness, including: - a) Providing potential applicants with more comprehensive and focused advice about alternative housing options - Encouraging and supporting where appropriate potential applicants to remain in their existing accommodation pending a move. - c) Facilitating greater ease of access to mainstream housing from hostels and refuges.
+The major changes to facilities, structures and policies that have helped bring this about are detailed below. - ✓ Amendments to the Allocations Policy - 2.3.5 The allocations policy was amended in 2007, with a key aim being to prevent people from becoming statutorily homeless. - 2.3.6 These amendments now enable applicants from certain susceptible groups to secure accommodation through Derby Homefinder rather than approach as homeless. - 2.3.7 These changes were further reinforced by the staffing changes described below and further measures to prevent homelessness, including: - a) Providing potential applicants with more comprehensive and focused advice about alternative housing options - b) Encouraging and supporting where appropriate potential applicants to remain in their existing accommodation pending a move. - c) Facilitating greater ease of access to mainstream housing from hostels and refuges.

-Another review of the Allocations Policy is now underway, with additional changes likely to be implemented from Autumn 2010.
+Another review of the Allocations Policy is now underway, with additional changes likely to be implemented from Autumn 2010

 - ✓ Housing Options Centre Revised Structure and Refurbishment - 2.3.8 To support the prevention agenda and better serve the changing profile of demand and expectations on homelessness services, key changes to the staffing structure were made in 2006.
 These included the creation of eight housing advisor posts, and the new appointment or redesignation of officers specialising in Community Safety, Domestic Violence, and Housing Benefits liaison. - 2.3.9 This restructure was accompanied by a refurbishment of the Housing Options Centre reception and a revision of procedures for dealing with enquiries.
-These changes were implemented in 2006 following extensive customer consultation. - ✓ Tackling domestic violence Sanctuary Scheme. - 2.3.10 The Community Safety Partnership manages the Sanctuary Scheme which helps victims of domestic and sexual violence to remain in their own homes safely.
-The scheme provides and fits extra door and window locks, alarms and security lighting to create safer homes for people at risk of harm who want to stay in their properties to remain near family, friends, schools and employment. - 2.3.11 Initially funded through the Home Office, the scheme started in 2006.
-After Home Office funding ceased the cost has been taken up a range of local partners. - 2.3.12 In combination with the domestic violence case worker this scheme has helped bring about the dramatic reduction in homelessness caused by DV as described in paragraph 2.4.10. - ✓ Additional measures to prevent youth homelessness - 2.3.13 Initial responsibility for providing support for young people can fall to either Housing Services or Children's Services.
-Although there had previously been some blurring of the lines of responsibility between these two departments, recent government guidance (released jointly by DCLG and DCSF) has clarified matters.
-It establishes which department should take the lead in which circumstances, and following its recommendations, Derby has set up a joint protocol between HOC and CYP.
-An interim protocol has been operating since 2009 pending completion and implementation of the final document later this year.

-Other measures

-- 2.3.14 A mediation service was set up in 2005, and was expanded in 2008/09 to provide cognitive behaviour therapy for 'crash pads' residents. - 2.3.15 This 'crash pads' facility opened in November 2009 and is run by YMCA on their campus (see below) in partnership with CYP/HOC/ YOS.
-It provides respite/emergency accommodation for 16 & 17 year olds for a maximum of 2 weeks and prevents the use of inappropriate B&B. Mediation takes place to return the young person to the family home where appropriate; otherwise they are signposted to suitable accommodation across the city.
-Five units are provided on site at the YMCA Campus with a further five dispersed units planned across the city. - ✓ Accessing the private sector
+These changes were implemented in 2006 following extensive customer consultation. - ✓ Additional measures to prevent youth homelessness - 2.3.10 A mediation service was set up in 2005, and was expanded in 2008/09 to provide cognitive behaviour therapy for crash pads residents. - 2.3.11 The Crash Pads facility opened in November 2009 and is run in partnership with the YMCA/CYP/YOS/HOC.
+It provides respite accommodation for 16-17 year olds for typically 2-8 weeks while mediation ensues.
+It is based at the YMCA campus and provides five units. - ✓ Accessing the private sector